Anime-influenced animation: Southeast Asia

 The 2015 Indonesian animated movie, November 10th is also a kind of anime-influenced animated movie.
 There's also some other examples of Indonesian anime-influenced animated movie can be found on YouTube and some streaming websites.

 In June 2021, the Singaporean anime-influenced TV series, Trese was released on Netflix.
 It is an adaptation of the Filipino komik series of the same name produced by Southeast Asian BASE Entertainment.

 South Asia

 Pakistan

 A Pakistani hand-drawn romantic anime film called The Glassworker was produced.
 It is directed by Usman Riaz.
 The trailer of the film was released in October 2016.
 The film was released in 2024 as described by the animation studio's website.
 It is also Pakistan's and South Asia's first crowd funded movie as it had raised $116,000 on Kickstarter.
-The reason for this high raise was due to Usman Riaz being a famous musician, speaker.
-The movie is hand drawn so the scenes of the movie gives it a Studio Ghibli vibe.
+The reason for this high raise was due to Usman Riaz being a famous musician, speaker, and cinematographer.
+The movie is hand drawn so the scenes of the movie gives it a Studio Ghibli vibe through its art style.